 While all hens produce edible eggs containing the same nutritional benefits, only certain ones are superior laying hens, excelling at egg production.
 Personally, I prefer brown eggs so I base my breed choices on ones known for laying brown eggs.
 However, brown eggs are not healthier than white eggs: I just like brown eggs.
 The chicken’s diet controls the health benefits of eggs, the richness and color of the yolk and the bird’s overall health.

-Many people argue that you can’t taste the difference between store-bought eggs and fresh eggs—I say, “baloney”; the yolks are richer and more nutritious, giving them a better taste than any found in the grocery store.
+Many people argue that you can’t taste the difference between store-bought eggs and fresh eggs—I say, “baloney”, because not only are the yolks richer and more nutritious, they also have a better taste than any other eggs found in the grocery store.
 Raising chickens organically and cage free produces healthier and tastier eggs and meat.
 Once you try an organic meat chicken, free of antibiotics, hormones and other chemicals, you’ll never want chicken from the store again.

 If you just started raising backyard chickens or if you already have a flock, get our e-book, Raising Chickens for Fun and Profit.